 I had a chance to join Jason Feinberg on FOX 5 Las Vegas’ More Money program to discuss strategies for money management for college students.
+Check out our conversation below.

 Jason Feinberg: While my 18 year old self wishes I had the information that our next guest is going to give us when it comes to saving for college and the future, because let’s face it when you’re young, saving is not top of mind.
 Joining me now is the CEO of Brokers International, Mark Williams.
 I mean, Mark, I mean, college students, if they find beer for $1 versus $2, that, you know, at least they’re conscious about it.
 But I don’t think that’s exactly what you’re talking about.